Skip to content

 Inline Ellipsis - Upon clicking the ellipsis for a given credit tier, you will be given the option to delete that tier.

-Minimum Score Column - This is the minimum credit score which can be associated with the Credit Tier.
+Minimum Score - This is the minimum credit score which can be associated with the Credit Tier.
 It can be set to any number from 0 to 900 or you can select ‘Any’ which defines any score below the maximum as relevant to that tier.

-Maximum Score Column - This is the maximum credit score which can be associated with the Credit Tier.
+Maximum Score - This is the maximum credit score which can be associated with the Credit Tier.
 It can be set to any number from 0 to 900 or you can select ‘Any’ which would make any score above the minimum relevant to that tier.

 Sorting the 'Credit Tiers' List - You can sort the columns in ascending or descending order.
 Locate the list header (found on the top of the Credit Tier list) and hover over the desired column header.
 An ‘Up’ arrow or ‘Down’ arrow will appear.
 Click on this arrow to sort.
 ‘Up’ arrow for ascending order, and ‘Down’ arrow for descending order.